kyma-project/kyma/docs/01-overview/main-areas/observability/README.md

 - [Prometheus](https://prometheus.io/docs/introduction) collects metrics from Pods.
 Metrics are the time-stamped data that provide information on the running jobs, workload, CPU consumption, memory usage, and more.
 All metrics relevant for observing the in-cluster Istio Service Mesh are collected separately.

-- [Fluent Bit](https://fluentbit.io/) collects logs, provided via the [Telemetry Module](./assets/../../telemetry/README.md).
+- [Fluent Bit](https://fluentbit.io/) collects logs, provided using the [Telemetry Module](./assets/../../telemetry/README.md).

-- An [Otel Collector](https://opentelemetry.io/docs/collector/) collects traces, provided via the [Telemetry Module](./assets/../../telemetry/README.md).
+- An [OTel Collector](https://opentelemetry.io/docs/collector/) collects traces, provided using the [Telemetry Module](./assets/../../telemetry/README.md).

 The collected telemetry data are exposed so that you can view and analyze them with observability tools.